+The role of the external auditor is to provide an independent opinion that the Company's financial reports are true and fair and comply with the applicable regulations.
+Deloitte Touche Tohmatsu, the Company's external auditor, was appointed at the 2011 Annual General Meeting.
+Mr Tim Richards was appointed as the Company's lead audit partner for the 2019 financial year.
 As in prior years and in accordance with IPL's practice, restrictions are placed on non-audit work performed by the auditor, and projects outside the scope of the audit require the approval of the Audit and Risk Management Committee.
-The lead audit partner or appropriate alternates will attend the Annual General Meeting to be held on 16 December 2016.
+The lead audit partner or appropriate alternates will attend the Annual General Meeting to be held on 20 December 2019.
 Under the Act, shareholders have the right to submit written questions on certain topics to the auditor, and the auditor may table answers to such questions at the Annual General Meeting.

-Further details in relation to the Auditor are set out in Note 22 to the financial statements, Auditor's remuneration.
+Further details in relation to the fees paid to the Auditor during the 2019 financial year are set out in Note 22 to the financial statements, Auditor's remuneration.